 Most energy retailers send bills in the post, or via email, every quarter (sometimes more regularly for your gas supply).
 The information on a typical bill can include confusing terms and jargon.
 The key parts of your energy bill are listed below.

-Here's what you should check to make sure your energy bill is accurate
+What you should check to make sure your energy bill is accurate:

-- Any amount credited to your account as part of a rebate, concession, etc.
+- any amount credited to your account as part of a rebate or concession.

-If you have any questions or concerns, you energy retailer's customer service number should be included on your bill.
-Your bill should also show your customer account or reference number, which you can quote when you contact your energy retailer.
+If you have any questions or concerns you energy retailer's customer service number should be included on your bill.
+Your bill should also show your customer account or reference number, which you may need to quote when you contact your energy retailer.

 How energy prices are set